Join us in person this Sunday 9:00 and 10:30 AM. Each week, you’ll experience Bible-based teaching and powerful worship.

 A few years ago, Brentwood Baptist Church leadership recognized the value of regional campuses in multiple communities throughout the greater Nashville area.
 In 2010, the church launched its first regional campus—The Church at Station Hill.
 In 2014, three additional campuses were established—The Church at Avenue South, The Church at West Franklin, and The Church at Woodbine.
 In 2016, The Church at Lockeland Springs became the fifth regional campus.
 In 2018, two additional regional campuses, The Church at Nolensville and The Church at Harpeth Heights, joined the Brentwood Baptist family.
 And, in 2023 Brentwood launched its ninth regional campus, The Church at West End in Columbia, Tennessee.

-The mission of the church is the same at every campus location—to connect people to Jesus Christ through worship discipleship and service.
+The mission is the same at every campus location—engaging the whole person with the whole gospel of Jesus Christ anywhere, anytime, with anybody.
 Every campus shares this same DNA through a common mission, vision, and message.
 However, each campus has the flexibility to contextualize ministry to its unique community under the leadership of its own campus pastor.